Liverpool tactics: Why Jurgen Klopp still needs to sign a Philippe Coutinho replacement in the January transfer window | Goal.com

 It meant Brighton built confidence early on, further darkening the visitors' mood as Mauricio Pochettino scrambled to change formations and shake his players awake – first, to 4-4-2, and then, to a 3-4-2-1.

-Nothing worked, largely because Brighton outfought them all over the pitch but also because Potter moved to a mirroring 3-4-2-1 for the final 10 to sure things up.
+Nothing worked, largely because Brighton outfought them all over the pitch but also because Potter moved to a mirroring 3-4-2-1 for the final 10 to shore things up.

 It was a tactical masterclass from the Brighton boss.